aidaph/folding-at-home-docker/README.md

 #### Run agent in oversubscribed mode in CPU.

-Copy the mesos-agent.service to the appropiate path.
 This example use `Fixed` Resource Estimator and `Load` QoS Controller by default.
 These parameters are added in mesos-agent daemon to make resources oversubscribed in the agent:

 ```
 --resource_estimator="org_apache_mesos_FixedResourceEstimator"